janlelis/unicode-display_width/README.md

 ### Usage with Config Object

-Version 2.0 introduces a keyword-argument based config object which allows you to save your configuration for later-reuse.
+You can use a config object that allows you to save your configuration for later-reuse.
 This requires an extra line of code, but has the advantage that you'll need to define your string-width options only once:

 ```ruby
 require 'unicode/display_width'